 AOL News: Scientists say time travel is possible

-Seven years ago, when I started this website and our conversations began, I had no idea we’d reach this point.
+Over six years ago, when I started this website and our conversations began, I had no idea we’d reach this point.

 But… well, here we are.